jepstein-eagle/adaptable/packages/adaptable/readme/functions/dashboard-function.md

 3. **Floating** - This shows just the Dashboard Header in reduced width and it can be dragged to any position by clicking on the Name (the mouse will change to a cross).

     > To float / dock the Dashboard double-click the Name in the Dashboard Header (or select item in Home Menu)

+    > Floating is only available if the [CanFloat](https://api.adaptabletools.com/interfaces/_src_predefinedconfig_dashboardstate_.dashboardstate.html#canfloat) property is set to true in Predefined Config (the default value)

 ## Dashboard Contents